 Date1 Aug 1998

 This paper surveys the state of the art in ship wave pattern prediction by nonlinear potential flow methods.
 Almost all main codes now use a raised singularity method.
 A theoretical analysis explains some of the properties of this approach.
 A novel difference scheme is derived that eliminates most of the numerical damping.
-Two critical issues, resistante prediction and stern flow calculation, are considered.
-Validations illustrate the capabilities of methods in this case.
+Two critical issues, resistance prediction and stern flow calculation, are considered.
+Validations illustrate the capabilities of methods in this class.
 Restrictions, mainly connected with the neglect of viscous effects, are discussed.